Nash Metropolitan: International markets

 In October 1956, Austin Motor Company obtained permission from American Motors to sell the Metropolitans in overseas countries where AMC did not have a presence.
-The early brochures for the Austin Metropolitans used a reversed photograph to show a right-hand drive (RHD) car parked in an English country town (Chipping Campden) because only left-hand drive vehicles were available at the time the photos were taken.
+The early brochures for the Austin Metropolitans used a reversed photograph to depict a right-hand-drive (RHD) car parked in an English country town (Chipping Campden) since only left-hand-drive vehicles were available when the photos were taken.

-From December 1956, production of Austin Metropolitans began, and from 2 April 1957, approximately 9,400 additional units were sold in overseas markets that included the United Kingdom and New Zealand.
+From December 1956, production of Austin Metropolitans began, and from 2 April 1957, approximately 9,400 additional units were sold in overseas markets, including the United Kingdom and New Zealand.
 List prices for the UK Series III models were £713 17s 0d for the hardtop and £725 2s 0d for the convertible.
 An estimated 1,200 Metropolitans were sold there in four years, according to several published sources.
-However, one British journalist estimated the figure to be around 5,000.
-Markedly American, the styling was considered outlandish compared with the more sober British-styled models in the British Motor Corporation lineup.
+However, one British journalist estimated the figure at around 5,000.
+Markedly American in styling, the car was considered outlandish compared with the more traditional, British-designed models in the British Motor Corporation lineup.

-Only Series III and Series IV Metropolitans were produced for sale in the UK.
-(The first Metropolitans sold in the UK were sold only to American and Canadian service members stationed in the UK.)
+Only Series III and Series IV Metropolitans were marketed in the UK.
+However, the first cars sold in the UK were available only to American and Canadian service members stationed there.

 Series III models carried the prefix HD6 (convertible) or HE6 (hardtop).
 Some early Series III models carried the prefix HNK3H or HNK3HL (L=Left-Hand Drive).
-The prefix is thought to indicate "Home Nash Kelvinator Series 3 H=1400-1999cc (Metropolitan=1500cc)".
-UK Series III sales ran from April 1957 to February 1959.
-Series IV models, which carried the prefix A-HJ7 (convertible) or A-HP7 (hardtop), were sold from September 1960 to February 1961.
+The prefix is thought to indicate "Home Nash Kelvinator Series 3 H = 1400-1999cc (Metropolitan = 1500cc)".
+Sales in the Series III in the UK ran from April 1957 until February 1959.
+The Series IV models, which carried the prefix A-HJ7 (convertible) or A-HP7 (hardtop), were sold from September 1960 through February 1961.
 The Metropolitan was unavailable for UK sales between February 1959 and September 1960 since all production was destined for U.S. and Canadian dealers.
-When sales in the UK resumed, they were sold through Austin dealers at listed prices of £707 6s 8d for the hardtop and £732 2s 6d for the convertible.
-Austin was dropped from the name, which became simply "Metropolitan," and the cars carried no Austin badges, although they had Austin Company chassis plates.
-Despite this, the car remained known, by trade and public alike, as the Austin Metropolitan, often shortened to Austin Metro in common parlance.
-British Motor Company (BMC and later, British Leyland) adopted the' Metro' tag as a house name, re-emerging in 1980 on the Austin (mini) Metro.
+When sales in the UK resumed, the cars were available through Austin dealers at £707 6s 8d for the hardtop and £732 2s 6d for the convertible.

+Austin was dropped from the car's name, which became simply "Metropolitan".
+Although there were no Austin badges, they had Austin Company chassis plates.
+The model remained known, by trade and public alike, as the Austin Metropolitan, often shortened to Austin Metro in common parlance.
+British Motor Company (BMC and later, British Leyland) adopted the "Metro" tag as a house name, re-emerging in 1980 on the Austin (mini) Metro.